-Loss allowances for trade receivables, lease receivables and contract assets are always measured at an amount equal to lifetime ECLs.
+Loss allowances for trade receivables are always measured at an amount equal to lifetime ECLs.
 ECLs on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors and an assessment of both the current and forecast general economic conditions at the reporting date.